reyronald/blogging/2025.02.21 - Dealing with open database transactions in Prisma/Dealing with open database transactions in Prisma.md

 Something else that's really nice is that it mimics the semantics of transactions in SQL itself.
 In SQL, a transaction is started simply by executing the `BEGIN` statement.
 After that, any and all subsequent statements will happen inside that transaction scope until a `COMMIT` or `ROLLBACK` statement is found.
 There's no need to specify any form of transaction identifier in future statements, and there's no additional reference to the open transaction either.

-In my solution, calling `runInDbTransaction` represents that `BEGIN` statement, and closing the scope of its callback argument represents the `COMMIT` phase, to end the transaction.
+In my solution, calling `runInDbTransaction` represents that `BEGIN` statement, and closing the scope of its callback argument represents the `COMMIT` phase to end the transaction.

-Although I understand Prisma's decision for its current transaction API, I feel we would be better off with an API that more closely resembled how it works in SQL.
+Although I understand Prisma's decision for its current transaction API, I feel we would be better off with an API that more closely resembles how it works in SQL.

-I also maintain code bases in Go where we use GORM.
+I also maintain codebases in Go where we use GORM.
 They have an API that is exactly the same as Prisma's and Drizzle's callback version, but on top of that, they also offer a [manual transaction control option](https://gorm.io/docs/transactions.html#Control-the-transaction-manually).
 Take a look:

 ```go
 // begin a transaction